 I heard the above stories and many more from my grandmother Kailie of blessed memory, from Rav Yitzchak Kulitz of blessed memory, former head Rabbi of Jerusalem, who as a little boy saw my great grandfather, and from Rav Benyamin Adler shlit'a of Jerusalem, whose uncle knew my great grandfather well, and from the elderly Stolin-Karlin chassidim of Jerusalem.

 I know that alte zaidie (Yiddish for great grandfather) has nachas (gratification) that his great granchildren are continuing on in the way of Torah and Chassidus.
 You know what that means?
 The Greeks and the Hellenists lost, and so did Hitler and western assimilation.
 With simple emuna, we shall continue to overcome, with G-d's help.
-Have a wonderful Chanukah!
+Have a wonderful Shabbat Chanukah and Rosh Chodesh!